Representation theory for vector electromagnetic beams: Abstract

 \section{Abstract}

-A representation theory of finite electromagnetic beams in free space is formulated by introducing a mapping matrix that maps a 2-component Jones vector to a 3-component electric-field vector.
-It is shown that there exists one degree of freedom for the mapping matrix when the transversality condition is taken into account.
-This degree of freedom can be described by the azimuthal angle of a fixed unit vector with respect to the wave vector and is interpreted as mediating the interaction between the photon's momentum and spin.
-For a finite beam, the interaction angle can be represented by the angle that a fixed unit vector makes with the beam's propagation direction.
-The impact of the interaction angle on the properties of a beam is investigated in the first-order approximation under the paraxial condition.
-A transverse effect is found that a beam of elliptically-polarized angular spectrum is displaced from the center in the direction that is perpendicular to the plane formed by the fixed unit vector and the propagation direction.
-It is also shown with a beam of linearly-polarized angular spectrum that the transverse component is not uniformly polarized.
-The local polarization state is dependent on the interaction angle and is changing on propagation.
+A representation theory of finite electromagnetic beams in free space is formulated by factorizing the field vector of the plane-wave component into a $3 \times 2$ mapping matrix and a 2-component Jones-like vector.
+The mapping matrix has one degree of freedom that can be described by the azimuthal angle of a fixed unit vector with respect to the wave vector.
+This degree of freedom allows us to find out such a beam solution in which every plane-wave component is specified by the same fixed unit vector $\mathbf{I}$ and has the same normalized Jones-like vector.
+The angle $\theta_I$ between the fixed unit vector and the propagation axis acts as a parameter that describes the vectorial property of the beam.
+The impact of $\theta_I$ is investigated on a beam of angular-spectrum field scalar that is independent of the azimuthal angle.
+The field vector in position space is calculated in the first-order approximation under the paraxial condition.
+A transverse effect is found that a beam of elliptically-polarized angular spectrum is displaced from the center in the direction that is perpendicular to the plane formed by the fixed unit vector and the propagation axis.
+The expression of the transverse displacement is obtained.
+Its paraxial approximation is also given.